NumanAnees/Wisdomeet/Server/README.md

-# Quora Clone
+# Quora Clone - Backend

-Quora Clone is a question/answer platform that mimics the features and functionalities of the popular Quora platform.
-It allows users to ask questions, answer questions, like/dislike answers, and follow topics.
-This project is built using React for the frontend and Node.js with Sequelize and PostgreSQL for the backend.
+This is the backend of the Quora Clone project.
+It is built using Node.js with Sequelize and PostgreSQL.

 ## Table of Contents